kumarunkulawardene/TotalAgilityCloud/README.md

 ## Contents
-This repository includes collateral useful information about the TA Cloud Services including the following:
+In this repository I aim to share useful information and collateral about the TA Cloud Services including the following:
 - **Architecture diagrams**
 - **Best practices**
 - **Support information**